kspilario/kspilario.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I am Karl Ezra Pilario, a faculty member in the Department of Chemical Engineering at the University of the Philippines Diliman, where I lead the Process Systems Engineering Laboratory (PSEL@UPD).
-Our laboratory specializes in computational research in chemical and process engineering, with a particular focus on process design and modelling, optimization, control, and monitoring (see upper left, lower left, upper right, lower right quadrants of our logo, respectively).
-Through these research thrusts, we aim to develop innovative solutions across various applications, contributing to the advancement of the United Nations Sustainable Development Goals.
+I am **Karl Ezra Pilario**, a faculty member in the Department of Chemical Engineering at the University of the Philippines Diliman, where I lead the Process Systems Engineering Laboratory (**PSEL@UPD**).
+Our laboratory specializes in *computational research* in chemical and process engineering, with a particular focus on *process design and modelling, optimization, control, and monitoring* (see upper left, lower left, upper right, lower right quadrants of our logo, respectively).
+Through these research thrusts, we aim to develop innovative solutions across various applications, contributing to the achievement of the U.N.
+Sustainable Development Goals.

 <p align="center">
     <img src="images/psel_logo_2023.png" width="200">